multigrid-courses/Syllabus-MG1/README.md

 ### Requirements

-These apply to real life, as well.

 * Any borrowed code must be properly [annotated](http://documentup.com/advanced-js/syllabus#statements-on-plagiarism/instructor).
-* Bonus points for:
-    * Automated tests
-    * Creativity (as long as requirements are fulfilled)
+* Bonus points for Creativity (as long as requirements are fulfilled)

 ## Course Outline